 Man has often believed that he and history is in the hands of God.
 That was the view of Medieval Christians and many in the world still have that view.
 While modern historians reject this world view, it is undeniable that religion has been a powerful force in history.

 Many historical assessments stress powerful social and economic forces as driving history.
 Often loss in these discussions is the role of individuals.
+Rhis if often described as the not very PC--Great Men Thesis.
 A strong case can be made for the importance of individuals in major historical events.
-This has been referred to as the Great Men approach.
-But of course in our modern PC worl, Great Individuals is more acceptable and probably more accurate.
+It is succintly put by Scottish Thomas Carlyle, who put forth the idea that the world's history is nothing more than a collection of biographies belonging to great men.
+But of course in our modern PC world, Great Individuals is more acceptable and probably more accurate.
 Here many examples of important can be considered.
 The Russian Revolution is often described as a result of social forces that had been developing for centuries.
 A strong case can be made for the Revolution as a coupd'état that may have never occurred without the leadership of Lenin.
-[Pipes] Individuals have been powerful forces for godd and for evil.
+[Pipes] Individuals have been powerful forces for good and for evil.
 Strong cases can be made that the historty of the 20th century was powefully affected by Churchill, Hitler, and Roosevelt.
 One can conceive of a very different 20th century history without these and other key individuals.
 One historian writes "the population as a whole plays only a marginal role in history, or at any rate in political and military history, which is the preserve of small elites: people do not make history--they make a living."
-[Pipes]
+[Pipes] We would say that many of these leades simply coopted powerful forces in their countries.
+A major exception from this is prabably Mikhail Gorbechev who went against almost he entire soviet leadership.

 Race has at time been a powerful force in history.
 This has varied greatly over time and from country to country.
 Many ancient civilizatons appear to have given relatively limited attention to race, including Egypt and Rome.
 In other socuties it has been a powerful force.
 While race may have not been a major determinant of history, racism has at times been an important factor in the cultural life of many countries.
 Race has been a major factor in American history.
 America is a multi-ethnic society.
 Other countries like Japan have a more homogeneous population.
 The prominence of the Civil Rights Movement in America gave many the impression that racism was an American phenomenon.
 We note, however, that racism has played a prominent role in non-Western counties as well.
 Race is an important factor in India.
 Race was the central factor in the Rwandan genocide.
 In some countries it has been subtle.
 In other countries like NAZI Germany it was overt and eventually deadly.
 The NAZIs saw race as the central force in history.
 There is in fact little evidence of this.
 It appears to have surfaced as a more important force in the modern world, in part because of European colonialism, African slavery, and other trends.